 What types of MERPs are there?

 The definition of a MERP is relatively broad, so several different types of employer-funded medical reimbursement plans fall within this umbrella term.
-Here are a few common ways employers use MERPs and what they are commonly called.
+Here are a few common ways employers use MERPs and what they're commonly called.

 Stand-alone MERP or HRA

-A stand-alone MERP, or stand-alone HRA, is offered by the employer as a way to reimburse employees for individual (personal) health insurance policies.
+A stand-alone MERP, or stand-alone HRA, is a benefit employers offer as a way to reimburse active employees for individual (personal) health insurance policies.
 An employer offers the MERP instead of a group plan.
 This allows employers to offer great benefits without dealing with skyrocketing costs and constant insurance headaches.

 MERPs with a group plan